 Project: Ice dynamics of the Kaskawulsh Glacier, Yukon

-Description: Using high-resolution RADARSAT-2 imagery from 2011 and 2012, researchers studied glacier movement in the St. Elias Mountains.
+Description: Using high-resolution RADARSAT-2 imagery from and , researchers studied glacier movement in the St. Elias Mountains.
 The precise information on the speed and direction of ice movement showed significant variations across the mountain range.
 Glaciers on the western side of the mountains moved more quickly (up to 5 km per year) because of the very high snow accumulation rates in this region.
 Glaciers on the eastern side of the mountains moved much more slowly (about 200 m per year) because of the lower snow accumulation there.
-In addition, comparing RADARSAT-2 imagery with previous satellite measurements showed that movement in the lower part of the Kaskawulsh Glacier has slowed since the late 1980s, likely due to dramatic ice thinning in this area.
+In addition, comparing RADARSAT-2 imagery with previous satellite measurements showed that movement in the lower part of the Kaskawulsh Glacier has slowed since the late s, likely due to dramatic ice thinning in this area.

 These measurements provide the first complete view of ice velocity across the St. Elias Mountains.
 The results build on past measurements to provide a more comprehensive baseline against which future ice motion measurements can be compared.